hatem-nefzi/TaskManager/README.md

-added line to test new corrected ci cd pipeline
+added line to test new corrected ci cd pipeline another one